wukongwong/wukongwong.github.io/_pages/about.md

 Between 2019 and 2021, I conducted research as a visiting scholar at the School of Informatics Robotics Center of the University of Edinburgh, working with Dr. Alex Li.
 From March 2022 to December 2022, I collaborated remotely with Professor Qiang Li at the Robotics Center of the University of Bielefeld in Germany.
 In 2022-2023, I worked as a research intern at Tencent Robotics X Laboratory.

 My research focuses on universal grasping and manipulation of humanoid robots, as well as embodied AI.
-At Xiaomi, I lead a team of 10 researchers developing dexterous manipulation algorithms using imitation learning, reinforcement learning, and Vision-Language-Action (VLA) frameworks.
-My research has been published in top robotics journals including IEEE/ASME Transactions on Mechatronics.
+At Xiaomi, I lead a team of 10 researchers developing dexterous manipulation algorithms using imitation learning, reinforcement learning, and Vision-Tactile-Language-Action (VTLA) frameworks.

 ### Research Interests
 - Dexterous Manipulation and Grasping
 - Tactile Perception and Feedback
 - Reinforcement Learning and Imitation Learning
 - Embodied Intelligence
-- Vision-Language-Action Models (VLA)
+- Vision-Tactile-Language-Action Models (VTLA)